 Baseline Training for Fearful Dogs: The Relaxation Protocol

+Does the Relaxation Protocol work to teach dogs to be calmer?
 We first began using the Relaxation Protocol in fall of 2007.
 Back when I first posted these audio files, I wasn’t entirely sold on the idea of this detailed, tedious form of behavior modification.
 Today, some 18 months later, let me be clear.
-A Relaxation Protocol provides critical baseline training for fearful (or reactive or aggressive) dogs.
+This Relaxation Protocol provides critical baseline training for fearful (or reactive or aggressive) dogs.
 I honestly think it sets such an important foundation that I will likely use it with all dogs in my future — whether they are fearful or not.

 As I noted then, on paper, these protocols seem overwhelming.
 To help myself, I created these audio files so that I could listen to them on my iPod while I did the training work with Lilly.
 I can tell from blog traffic statistics that people all over the world continue to access them.